Alfresco/docs-alfresco/digital-workspace/latest/governance/security.md

 ---

 You can add Security Controls to files and folders so that only users with the required security level can view or access them.
-These security controls are created and configured using the Admin App and are applied to your files or folders from within the Digital Workspace.
-The Security Controls you create are made up of Controls created in the Admin App which are in turn made up of one or more Security Marks.
+These security controls are created and configured using the Control Center and are applied to your files or folders from within the Digital Workspace.
+The Security Controls you create are made up of Controls created in the Control Center which are in turn made up of one or more Security Marks.
 You can create as many Security Marks that you require within the different Controls.
 The names of the Controls and Security Marks you create will be unique to your organization.

 There are three different ways you can configure your Controls: